- Period advice from 1,000 women

 Hormonal changes can influence mood changes during the second half of the menstrual cycle.
 Oestrogen and progesterone both drop after ovulation.
 A shift in these hormones can lead to both physical and emotional symptoms.

-If you notice that your mood swings negatively affect your relationships or feel out of control of your emotions, talk to your gynaecologist about PMDD.
+If you notice that your mood swings negatively affect your relationships or feel out of control of your emotions, talk to your GP about Posterior Polymorphous Corneal Dystrophy (PPMD).
 Women with PMDD have PMS symptoms in addition to severe anxiety, depression and mood changes.
 Your doctor can help you manage PMDD and PMS by tracking your symptoms, making lifestyle changes, using hormonal contraception or finding relief through an antidepressant.

 In need of a new doctor to help with your period mood swings?
 The International Association for Premenstrual Disorders offers resources, online communities and assistance in finding a doctor familiar with PMS or PMDD.